 An approved buying station shall meet the following requirements: (3-15-22)

 01. Restraint System.
-A restraint system, approved by the Administrator, for humanely, efficiently and effectively restraining livestock for the purpose of inspecting, identifying or testing of animals by state or federal animal health officials.
-(3-15-22)

 02. Feed and Water.
 Provide access to a clean source of water sufficient for the number of animals present, and an adequate quality and quantity of feed for all cattle that are on the premises for over twelve (12) hours.
 (3-15-22)

-03. Pens.
-Comply with IDAPA 02.04.15, “Rules Governing Beef Cattle Animal Feeding Operations,” and pens that contain cattle on the premises for over twelve (12) hours provide adequate pen space for the cattle to rest and ruminate, and provide adequate drainage.
-(3-15-22)

 04. Fences.
-Construct fences sufficient to prevent the escape of livestock from the premises, as determined by the Administrator.
-(3-15-22)
+Construct and maintain fences sufficient to prevent the escape of livestock from the premises, as determined by the Administrator.

-05. Condition.
-Maintain premises in good repair.
 (3-15-22)

 341. -- 349.
 (Reserved)